 Dir: W S Van Dyke

 It’s absurd how hard it is to get hold of a copy of this film these days.
 I had to order a subtitled one from Spain, sharing a double-billing with Madame Bovary (see above).
 Ridiculous.
 Sometimes I wonder where all these classic films are hidden.
 They rarely come round on television these days.
 You can’t get them Online, and DVDs are like hen’s teeth.
 Has some selfish tycoon got them locked up in an underground vault somewhere?
 Anyway, in this lavish production we have Norma Shearer as the doomed little Austrian archduchess, who is sent to France to become their next queen.
 This is a glorious confection of a film, only outdone in the extravagance stakes by the exuberant 2006 version (see below).
 I would argue this one is more moving though, because it takes Antoinette’s story right to the bitter end, and doesn’t finish when she leaves Versailles as the latter version does.
 Norma is a delight as Antoinette.
 She’s giggly and silly at first, but desperately well-intentioned.
 She’s an innocent little girl, hopelessly out of place amidst all the cynical machinations at Versailles, gradually growing into a wiser, but sadder woman.
 Robert Morley – in his very first film role – is brilliant as poor, clumsy Louis, a decent man, but one not overly-blessed with brains, wholly unable to fend off the approaching storm.
 Joseph Schildkraut also makes the film for me, as the deeply manipulative Duc de Orleans, a man who certainly knew how to play the game, whichever side he found himself on.
 A deeply conniving person.
 He could probably over-take you in a revolving door.
 One moment he’s a foppish dandy in silk breeches, lipstick and powdered wig, waving a lace hankie around.
 The next he’s pulling off his wig and siding with the revolutionaries.
-The scene where he seduces Antoinette at the Artists’ Ball is a favourite of mine.
+The scene where he seduces Antoinette at the Artists’ Ball is a favourite of mine, and Schildkraut is darn sexy!
 The sets and the costumes are superbly lavish, and I would love to see a colourised version of this.
-In the final scenes, where Antoinette has been practically broken on the wheel of life, her performance is incredibly moving.
+In the final scenes, where Antoinette has been practically broken on the wheel of life, Norma’s performance is incredibly moving.
 She’s been made old before her time, and is bordering on madness.
 It’s a fine, subtle performance and I can’t praise her enough.

 MARIE ANTOINETTE (2006)